A delivery unit that ships every week.

 A new way to buy delivery.

 - Fixed monthly rate.
-Predictable invoice.
 No hourly billing.

-How a pod is shaped.
+How a POD is shaped.

 One unit.
 Three roles.

-Two Builders
+Two Developers

 Product Owner / Consultant